lbryio/lbry.com/content/faq/rewards.md

 ### Verification requirements

 In order to be eligible for LBRY Rewards, users must have a [verified account](https://lbry.io/faq/identity-requirements).
-If users choose not to verify themselves, LBRY works with full functionality but they will not be able to earn any free credits from LBRY.
+If users choose not to verify themselves, LBRY works with full functionality but they will not be able to earn any free credits from LBRY. **Rewards will only be granted on a 1 account per household basis**

 ### List of the current LBRY Rewards
 | Reward | Amount | Description |